Ladbrokes owner says MGM's $11 billion takeover bet undervalues company

 “It would be no surprise if the predator were to put a bigger wad down on the table,” AJ Bell investment director Russ Mould said.

-Las Vegas-based MGM has indicated that a limited partial cash alternative would also be made available to Entain shareholders, the company said.
+Las Vegas-based MGM has indicated that a limited partial cash alternative would also be made available to Entain shareholders, Entain said.

-MGM did not respond to a Reuters request for comment outside usual working hours.

 ($1 = 0.7301 pounds)